SOR

 Sites of Reverance

 These works either honour an ecosystem/ place for its intrinsic value as earthly collaborator, revering these areas opens up opportunities for discussions into their beauty, processes, mechanics.
-These areas are usually areas in a state of pristineness, they have high ecological activity and functioning, representing biodiversity and strong mechanistic affects to the global sphere...eg. old growth forests
+These areas are usually areas in a state of pristineness, they have high ecological activity and health, representing biodiversity and strong mechanistic affects to the global sphere...rainmaking, carbon holding, and life giving.

 Shrines of Remembrance

 These works honour a degraded landscape, in some cases a decimated landscape.
-These works create an opportunity to sit in the space in reflection to what has been lost. eg a clearfell
+These works create an opportunity to sit in the space in reflection to what has been lost.
+These include sites of clearfells, potential clear fells and roading.

 End of the Road, 2015

 End of the Road (2015) is an in situ installation made in collaboration with Patrick Belford (of Inner City Nature).
-Placed within the heartlands of the Tarkine gondwanan landscapes of Tasmania, End of the Road blocks the end of a road in a remnant rainforest logging road.
-Made from ropes surrendered from the southern oceans, and destroyed forest residue from the roading, this blockade stands in reverence as an alter to the ancients.
+Placed within the heartlands of takayna/ Tarkine gondwanan landscapes of lutriwita/ Tasmania, End of the Road blocks the end of a road in a remnant rainforest logging road.
+Made from ropes surrendered from the southern oceans as part of marine clean ups and destroyed forest residue from the roading, this blockade stands in reverence as an alter to the ancients.
 Erected in 2015, it stood in quiet defiance to the logging of the space, half alter, half blockade till the tragic demise of this mixed species forest in 2017.
-This project was in coordination with Tarkine In Motion, a large scale residency for artists within the Tarkine.
+This project was in coordination with Tarkine In Motion, of the Bob Brown Foundation, a large scale residency for artists within the takayna/Tarkine.

 Built by Patrick Belford, this simple teahouse uses found materials inside an ancient myrtle forest.
-This place was next to the Savage River and has been logged and roaded in the early 1900's, though, this massive myrtle trees have coppiced and become beautiful giant trees of these memories.
-This teahouse still stands strong on the walking track between Corinna and Mt.
-Donaldson, becoming its own entity, a site for reverance and shrine of remembrance.
+Next to the Savage River, which was logged and roaded in the early 1900's, these massive an ancient myrtle trees have coppiced and become beautiful giant trees.
+Activated by Becca Andrews of Cloudgate Acupuncture, with tea, meditation and presence, this teahouse made time for quiet river and forest sharing.

 Forest: Form: Found